-- Please park bicycles in designated bicycle rooms on campus. - All bicycles should be labeled in some way to identify the owner - No bikes should be parked in the housing corridors. - If you choose to leave your bicycle outside or unlocked, whether indoor or outdoor, please note that in the past we have experienced stolen bicycles. - Legally, unaccompanied children may not ride a bicycle off campus until the age of 12.
+- Please park bicycles in the designated bicycle rooms on campus. - All bicycles should be labeled in some way to identify the owner - No bikes should be parked in the housing corridors. - If you choose to leave your bicycle outside or unlocked, whether indoor or outdoor, please note that in the past we have had bicycles stolen. - Unaccompanied children may not legally ride a bicycle off campus until the age of 12.
 All children under the age of 12 must always wear a safety helmet.